 We weren’t frustrated….we were angry!

 It was much more than that, however.
-Between the missed meetings, the continued hearings when TPR (termination of parental rights) was to have already happened months earlier, the skipped visits by birth parents, and the emotional collapse we had to deal with every time we left the visitation center without visiting, we had all we could take!
+Between the missed meetings, the continued hearings when TPR (termination of parental rights) was to have already happened months earlier, and the emotional collapse we had to deal with every time we left the visitation center without visiting, we had all we could take!
 We were ready to call it quits and it had only been a year.